Ben Lomond railway station

-Ben Lomond railway station is a heritage-listed former regional railway station, located on the Main North line, serving the New England village of Ben Lomond.
+Ben Lomond railway station is a heritage-listed disused regional railway station, located on the Main North line in the New England village of Ben Lomond.
 It was built in 1884 by Nathan Cohen & Co.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Settlement in the Ben Lomond area began in the 1840s and intensified in the 1860s and 1870s but it wasn't until the 1880s that a school opened (1881) and the railway arrived (1884).
 Construction of the railways in NSW commenced in the 1850s and by 1878 the Great Northern line had reached West Tamworth.
 The line continued north to the Queensland border via Uralla, Armidale, Glen Innes and Tenterfield.
 The Great Northern line reached Tamworth in 1880, Uralla (1881), Armidale (1883), Glen Innes (1884), Tenterfield (1886) and the border town of Wallangarra (originally 'Jennings') in 1888.

 By 1881 construction of the Great Northern line had reached the Ben Lomond area and by 1883 construction reached its peak with hundreds of people employed on the project.
 The station building at Ben Lomond opened on 19 August 1884 and in the same year a twenty thousand gallon tank was installed.
 By 1885 a "receiving office" opened at the railway station and it was upgraded to a post office in 1886.
 During the late 19th century Ben Lomond station also provided additional community services including a telegraph service and banking facilities.
 During the mid-1880s the station is said to have been used for Anglican Church services before the erection of a chapel in 1897.
 The goods shed was used as a community hall until 1905.
 Other additions to the railway yard included a dam and an additional water tank installed between 1903 and 1905.

-The mid 1920s were probably the heyday of railway activities at Ben Lomond when passenger journeys, freight tonnage and revenues all peaked.
+The mid-1920s were probably the heyday of railway activities at Ben Lomond when passenger journeys, freight tonnage and revenues all peaked.
 During both world wars, stations along the Great Northern line, including Ben Lomond, were closely associated with the movement of troops.
 Like many other locations, Ben Lomond and other stations on the northern line experienced a decline in the second half of the 20th century due primarily to the growth of road transportation (for both passengers and goods) but also as a result of competition from the coastal railway line between Sydney and Brisbane which had been in existence since the 1930s.
 In 1983 the goods shed was sold and removed and in December 1985, 101 years after its official opening, the station closed.
 Rail operations ceased along the Great Northern line in 1989 and in 1991 the Station Master's residence at Ben Lomond was sold.